jeffy-g/typescript-jsdoctag-completions-plugin-beta/README.md

   * external defined preset

-    + To create your own preset, implement `TJSDocTagPresetRaw` as defined in `plugin-api.d.ts`
+    + To create your own preset, implement `TJSDocTagPresetRaw` as defined in `preset-api.d.ts`

 > ## `Locale` priority